 - Health Behaviour Research Group (HBRG)

 - Discipline of Health Behaviour Sciences

 - Centre for Clinical Epidemiology and Biostatistics (CCEB)

 - Maddison Collaboration

-CHB combines researchers from a variety of fields including: psychology, public health, medicine, nutrition and dietetics, physiotherapy, occupational therapy and nursing to carry out high quality, intervention-focused health behaviour research targeting key public health issues.
-CHB members are leading innovative projects across a range of fields.
+PRCHB combines researchers from a variety of fields including: psychology, public health, medicine, nutrition and dietetics, physiotherapy, occupational therapy, nursing, epidemiology, statistics, health economics, population health, law and information technology to carry out high quality, intervention-focused health behaviour research targeting key public health issues.
+PRCHB members are leading innovative projects across a range of fields.